 Peri-implantitis is one of the most common complications that can arise with implants that don’t receive proper care.
 This condition typically starts with inflamed gums and bone loss around the dental implant.
 If left untreated, it can lead to severe jaw bone loss, causing the dental implants to fail, and compromising your investment in your smile!
-Schedule an appointment for an exam in our Basalt, CO office if you experience any of the symptoms below.
+Schedule an appointment for an exam if you experience any of the symptoms below.

 Dr. Blue Discusses the Various Causes of Failing Dental Implants